python-poetry/poetry/docs/contributing.md

   docs:
     weight: 100

-note: "Are you viewing this document on GitHub?
-For the best experience, view it on the website https://python-poetry.org/docs/contributing."
+note: 'Are you viewing this document on GitHub?
+For the best experience, view it on the website https://python-poetry.org/docs/contributing.'
 ---

 # Contributing to Poetry